brunswyck/exquisite-corpse-patrick-brunswyck/README.md

 >The white-socked rabbit threw a carrot far from their hole. so, sly foxes will be distract from their hole.
 >When foxes see a carrot comming from the hole and they are going to chatch it. so, they run after a carrot.
 >When foxes distract outside the door then one of them sneak out and look for someone for help.

+The white socked rabbit ran as quick as he could.
+The foxes were too distracted to notice him escaping.
+He was heading to the hot desert when suddenly he stepped on something very sharp.
+He jumped up and screamed because of the pain.